1226. Foreign Exchange

 Example

-Algorithm realization
+Algorithm implementation

 multiset<pair<int,int> > s;

-Read the number of tests t.
+Read the number of test cases t.

 scanf("%d",&t);